 Using a Philips screwdriver, remove the retaining screw in the handle.

-You should then be able to remove the handle.
-If it’s stuck, try heating it with a hairdryer or pouring hot water over it to loosen it.
-Don’t force it or it might break; if it does, you’ll need to call a plumber.
+You should now be able to remove the handle.
+If it seems stuck, try heating it with a hairdryer or pouring hot water over it to loosen it.
+Don’t force it or it might break.
+If it breaks, you will need to call a plumber.

 Step 3: Unscrew the Decorative Trim and Collar (Escutcheon)

-Just behind the handle on the wall, you might have a decorative collar.
-There might also be a collar fitted over the internal part of the faucet that’s threaded and unscrews.
-Remove both if they are present.
+Just behind the handle on the wall, there might be a decorative collar.
+There might also be a collar fitted over the internal part of the faucet that is threaded and unscrews.
+If they are present, remove them.

 Important